splunk/public-o11y-docs/gdi/monitors-hosts/kafka-producer.rst

 .. meta::
    :description: Use this Splunk Observability Cloud integration for the Collectd Java-based Kafka producer monitor.
 See benefits, install, configuration, and metrics

-The Splunk Distribution of OpenTelemetry Collector uses the Smart Agent receiver with the ``collectd/kafka_producer`` monitor type to monitor a Java-based Kafka producer.
+The Splunk Distribution of the OpenTelemetry Collector uses the Smart Agent receiver with the ``collectd/kafka_producer`` monitor type to monitor a Java-based Kafka producer.
 It has a set of built-in MBeans to pull metrics from the Kafka consumer's JMX endpoint.

+.. note:: To monitor Kafka with the OpenTelemetry Collector using native OpenTelemetry components refer to the :ref:`kafka-receiver` and :ref:`kafkametrics-receiver`.

 This integration is only available on Kubernetes and Linux.
 It requires Kafka version 0.9.0.0 or higher and collects metrics from the new